chef-boneyard/chef-client/README.md

 Each key in `load_gems` is the name of a gem.
 Each gem hash can have two keys, the `require_name` which is the string that will be `require`'d in `/etc/chef/client.rb`, and `version` which is the version of the gem to install.
 If the version is not specified, the latest version will be installed.

-The above example will render this in `/etc/chef/client.rb`.
+The above example will render the following in `/etc/chef/client.rb`:

 ```ruby
 ["chef/handler/updated_resources"].each do |lib|